 - 1. The student must "sit out" one semester.
 After the one-semester suspension, a student may be readmitted.
 Upon readmission, the student is restricted to enrolling in no more than thirteen hours during the term of readmission.
 It is recommended that the student meet with an academic advisor to develop success strategies. - 2.
-The student may appeal suspension by a petition for immediate readmission submitted to the Office of Academic Affairs.
+The student may appeal suspension by a petition for immediate readmission submitted to the Office of Academic and Student Affairs if evidence of extenuating circumstances or hardships may have impacted the suspension.
+The appeals process is not automatic and must be initiated by the student with review by an academic advisor.
 This petition must include a letter of appeal and an advisor-approved academic plan.
 The academic plan involves the following: - (a) A complete evaluation of courses attempted and completed - (b) A review of the student's program of study - (c) An advisor's recommendation concerning support services needed